 MLO IGTK is the MLO IGTK subelement for the AP affiliated with the AP MLD for the link specified by the value in the Link ID field,

 MLO BIGTK is the MLO BIGTK subelement for the AP affiliated with the AP MLD for the link specified by the value in the Link ID field.

+MLO CIGTK is the MLO CIGTK subelement for the AP affiliated with the AP MLD for the link specified by the value in the Link ID field.

 The GTK[N], IGTK[M], and BIGTK[Q] are present when the FTR is an AP.

 The MLO GTKn, MLO IGTKn, MLO BIGTKn, and the Basic Multi-Link element are present when the FTR is an AP MLD.

+The MLO CIGTKn are present when the FTR is an AP MLD and control frame protection is negotiated.

 (…existing texts…)